efalayi/rpn-generator/README.md

 ###### NPM Scripts
 To make development easier, some NPM scripts were written:
-- `npm run test:client` runs tests for client modules using Jest
+- `yarn test:client` runs tests for client modules using Jest
-- `npm run test:server` runs test for server modules using Mocha
+- `yarn test:server` runs test for server modules using Mocha
-- `npm run start:dev` runs app on local machine
+- `yarn start:dev` runs app on local machine

 ***
 ##### License